avocado-framework/avocado-vt/docs/source/CartesianConfig.rst

 Would reduce an arbitrarily large matrix to only those variants who’s names contain Linux, Fedora, and 64 in them.

-However, note that any of these filters may be used within named variants as well.
+However, note that any of these filters may be used within variants as well.
 In this application, they are only evaluated when that variant name is selected for inclusion (implicitly or explicitly) by a higher-order.
 For example:

 ::